 Recipe Video

-- Glutinous Rice- also known as sticky rice or malagkit, may also be substituted for long-grain rice such as Jasmine rice, if you do not have glutinous rice.
+- Glutinous Rice- also known as sticky rice or malagkit is traditionally used but you can also substitute any long-grain rice if you do not have glutinous rice.

 - Onion and garlic -for sauteeing.